FilipeSilva21/Task-Tracker/README.md

 git push origin my-feature
 Open a Pull Request.
 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.
+Project inspiration in https://roadmap.sh/projects/task-tracker

 Developed by Filipe Silva. 💻